-The Black Duck SCA license compliance module enables companies to set policy, whitelist and blacklist, enable approval workflows, and automate open source management in the SDLC.
+The Black Duck SCA license compliance module enables companies to set policy, approve and ban, enable approval workflows, and automate open source management in the SDLC.

 Even snippets of code can carry license obligations, as can dependencies.
 Black Duck SCA will identify licenses associated with code snippets from larger components.

 Operational risk is an important consequence of open source use.
 Many open source components are abandoned.
 In other words, they no longer have a community of developers contributing to, patching, or improving them.

 If no one is maintaining a third-party component, that means no one is addressing potential issues such as weaknesses and vulnerabilities.
 Black Duck Audits found that 85% of the codebases they scanned contained open source components that were more than four years out of date or had no development activity in the last two years.

 Even if your organization considers the robustness of a component’s developer community when approving that component for your binary repository, a vibrant community today doesn’t mean it will remain that way months down the road.
 And even if the community does remain vibrant, do you have a process to make sure the most up-to-date versions of the open source components you use are in your binary repo?
 How often are you checking and updating those components?